 Kunsthalle, Bremen

 This image, an etching, is a reflection of the world that surrounded Kathe Kollwitz, she lived in the poorest suburbs of Berlin at the beginning of the 20th century, a time of change for Germany, agricultural workers were moving to the cities looking for employment and Kollwitz as the wife of a doctor witness first hand the extreme poverty and hunger in the slums , her work expresses empathy for the poor although Kollwitz herself puts across a different motive for her work by saying 'My real motive for choosing my subjects almost exclusively from the life of workers was only that such subjects gave me in a simple and unqualified way what I felt to be beautiful' (Griffith,1995, P8).
 Her work expresses, "socialism, pacifism and feminism" (Griffith,1995, P7).
 Socialism, pacifism and feminism are all terms that at the time could be described as modernist terms, all terms that are anti establishment, Socialism gave power to the worker, pacifism is anti war and feminism gave woman a voice.
 Kathe Kollwitz was an expressionist print maker, expressionist drew on their emotions to create art which 'Women with Dead Child' does, probably influenced by Edvard Munch's 'Vampir',, it speaks of loss and grief, the Mother has engulfed the dead infant in her arms with her head buried in its chest, consumed by inconsolable sadness.
-The print is regarded as one of Kollwitz's most emotional images, Kollwitz recalls the reaction of a life long friend, Beate Bonus-Jeep, 'A mother, animal-like, naked, the light -coloured corpse of her dead child between her thigh bones and arms, seeks with her eyes, with her lips, with her breath, to swallow back into herself the disappearing life that once belonged in her womb' (Prelinger,1992, P42)
+The print is regarded as one of Kollwitz's most emotional images, Kollwitz recalls the reaction of a life long friend, Beate Bonus-Jeep, 'A mother, animal-like, naked, the light -coloured corpse of her dead child between her thigh bones and arms, seeks with her eyes, with her lips, with her breath, to swallow back into herself the disappearing life that once belonged in her womb' (Prelinger,1992, P42).

 Although Kollwitz herself was scornful of what we call modernism today 'Kollwitz had little time for them (Verists), either, and even less for a kind of modernism which she continued to find needlessly difficult to understand and fatally flawed by its interest in form at the expense of content' (Hartley, Whitford 1981, P18), her work is clearly modernism, 'Women with Dead Child' is a reflection of the times and exudes her feelings as a woman and mother, it reflects her state of mind, moulded by her surroundings.